davidmcclure/textplot/notes/mental-maps.md

 [fig]

 Here, instead of war/peace, it's an opposition between land and sea, home and away.
 At the bottom are Ithaca, Penelope, the suitors, the world of people, civilization, conflict; at the top, the world of the "raft," the home away from home, the natural world, the physical and metaphorical space between Troy and Ithaca - "waves," "sea," "wind," "island," "cave," "shore," the cyclops, the sirens.
-There's an interesting affinity here with the architecture of _Walden_, which takes the form of long, narrow pillar of words, which also span a gradient between land/civilization and water/wilderness:
+Compare this with the architecture of _Walden_, which takes the form of long, narrow pillar of words, which also span a gradient between land/civilization and water/wilderness:

 [fig]